Irieo/IntEG/README.md

-# Input data, source code and results for the paper "Combining uncertainty with electricity and gas sector coupling – worth the effort?"
+# Input data and source code for the paper "Combining uncertainty with electricity and gas sector coupling – worth the effort?"

 ### Riepin, I., Möbius, T., Müsgens, F. (2020). in review.